sourcegraph/sourcegraph-public-snapshot/doc/admin/config/authorization_and_authentication.md

 ### HTTP authentication proxy authentication

-This is not generally recommended unless this is a common authentication process within your organization.
-[See configuration instructions here](../auth/index.md#http-authentication-proxies).
+HTTP authentication proxy authentication is not generally recommended unless it's a common authentication process within your organization.
+See [how to configure HTTP authentication proxies](../auth/index.md#http-authentication-proxies).